zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Translation of Equation 14.21 into the integral form yields the definition of the transition tensor:
+Translation of Equation 14.21 into the integral form yields the definition of the transition dyadic:

 $$ \tag{14.22}
 \begin{aligned}